Generalizations of The Finite Height Criterion for Local Tabularity: Finite height criterion for the unimodal transitive case and general necessary conditions for local tabularity

 \Conv Assume that a logic $L$ is pretransitive, and $\tra{L}=m$.
 Then we write $\Di^*$ for $\Di_\Al^{\leq m}$.
 Also, in this case we use the following notation: for a unimodal formula $\vf$, let $\vf^*$ be the formula obtained from $\vf$ by replacing each occurrence of $\Di$ with $\Di^*$. \improve{It is inaccurate.}

-\begin{remark} The logic with no modalities (that is, the classical proposition logic) is 0-transitive: in this case, $\Di_\AlA p$ is $\bot$, so $\atr_\emp(0)$ is just the tautology $\bot \vee p \imp p$. \improve{Also, $\Di^*\vf$ is just $\vf$ in this case, and so the height is 1. } \end{remark}
+\begin{remark} The logic with no modalities (that is, the classical proposition logic) is 0-transitive: in this case, $\Di_\AlA p$ is $\bot$, so $\atr_\emp(0)$ takes the form of the tautology $p \vee \bot \imp p$. \improve{Also, $\Di^*\vf$ is just $\vf$ in this case, and so the height is 1. } \end{remark}

 For a pretransitive logic, its {\em height $\h{L}$} is the least $h$ with $B_h^* \in L$, if it exists; otherwise, we put $\h{L}=\omega$.
 If $L$ is not pretransitive, its height is also defined as $\omega$.\improve{Zaplata...}